PrinciplesDotDev/principles/documentation-close-to-code.md

 +++
-principle = "Documentation should be close to the code" description = "Documentation, in all forms, should be as close as it can be to the code." category = "Code Quality" tags = ["documentation"] license = "CC BY-SA 4.0"
+principle = "Documentation should be close to the code" summary = "Documentation, in all forms, should be as close as it can be to the code." category = "Code Quality" tags = ["documentation"] license = "CC BY-SA 4.0"